VeraPancaldiLab/GEMDeCan/README.md

 * [Windows](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)
 * [MacOS](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html)

+Once the snakemake environment is activated, you need to add the following channels :
+* `conda config --add channels bioconda`
+* `conda config --add channels conda-forge`

 Note that officialy only Linux is supported for this pipeline.

 You may also need to install bash function `rename` to use the BCL to fastq conversion part :